urbanautomaton/chef_talk/slides.markdown

 ## Chef Resources

-Chef's main unit of abstraction
+Chef's basic unit of abstraction

 * **file** - creates a file
 * **template** - creates a file with interpolated values